nurjan84/RxContacts/README.md

 Reading almost all fields of the contacts.
 You can set limit and offset to make pagination.

-don't forget ask for permission
+don't forget to ask for permission

 ```
 <uses-permission android:name="android.permission.READ_CONTACTS"/>